Table of contents

 Here’s where I have to be a bit honest, because I have flat feet and my right foot is ‘more flat’ than my left.

 In wearing the Allbirds Tree Runners, I definitely felt a strain on my flat feet while walking around during travel.
 I had packed the Allbirds Tree Runners as a choice of a walking shoe for travel, but after a day out in Dublin, my feet were sore.
+What I mentioned above, though, was that I had sized wrong as well.
+I should’ve been wearing a size 7.

 In trying out the Wool Pipers, the variable is that I have a size up, so there’s less tightness from end to end, and I have more space for trying arch insoles for flat foot comfort.